fmcgeough/fmcgeough.github.io/_posts/2025-02-28-mix-phx-new.md

 This used a module in the telemetry library to report the metrics returned by the `metrics/0` function to the console.

-See the post (Ecto Telemetry)[2024-09-02-ecto-telemetry.md] for more information.
+See the Telemetry post {% post_url 2024-09-02-ecto-telemetry %} for more information.

 ## bandit